datasektionen/bawang-content/en/clubs/studienamnden/body.md

 Master Representatives for Machine Learning (TMAIM) - Vacant [master-ml@datasektionen.se](mailto:master-ml@datasektionen.se)

 Contact the Study Board President (SNO) if you are interested in taking on any vacant positions!
+We are always looking for new representatives!
 ### Studying environment

 Cold lecture halls?
 Unergonomic chairs?
 Is there too much noise?
 Contact our SSO if you have an opinion!